David Berkowitz: Letter to Jimmy Breslin

 Underneath "Son of Sam" was a design that combined several symbols.
 The writer's question, "What will you have for July 29?" was considered an ominous threat: July 29 would be the anniversary of the Lauria-Valenti shooting.
 Breslin notified police, who thought the letter was probably from someone with knowledge of the shootings.
-The Breslin letter was sophisticated in its wording and presentation, especially when compared to the crudely written first letter, and police suspected it might have been created in an art studio or similar professional location by someone with expertise in printing, calligraphy, or graphic design.
-The unusual all-capitals handwriting caused the police to speculate the killer was a comic-book letterer, and they asked staff members of DC Comics whether they recognized the lettering.
-The "Wicked King Wicker" reference led police to arrange a private screening of The Wicker Man, a 1973 horror movie.
+The Breslin letter was sophisticated in its wording and presentation, especially when compared to the crudely written first letter, and police suspected it might have been created in an art studio or similar professional location by someone with expertise in printing, calligraphy or graphic design.
+The unusual all-capitals handwriting caused police to speculate the killer was a comic-book letterer, and they asked staff members of DC Comics whether they recognized the lettering.
+The "Wicked King Wicker" reference led police to arrange a private screening of the horror movie The Wicker Man (1973).

-The Daily News published the letter a week later (agreeing with police to withhold portions of the text) and Breslin urged the killer to surrender.
+The Daily News published the letter a week later (agreeing with police to withhold portions of the text), and Breslin urged the killer to surrender.
 The dramatic article made that day's paper the highest-selling edition of the Daily News to date—more than 1.1 million copies were sold.
 Police received thousands of tips based on references in the publicized portions of the letter, all of which proved useless.
-As all of the shooting victims to date had long dark hair, thousands of women in New York City acquired short cuts or brightly colored dyes and beauty supply stores had trouble meeting the demand for wigs.
+As all of the shooting victims to date had long dark hair, thousands of women in New York City acquired short cuts or brightly colored dyes, and beauty supply stores had trouble meeting the demand for wigs.

 Lupo and Placido shooting (June)

 On June 26, 1977, Salvatore Lupo (20), a mechanic's helper, and Judy Placido (17), a recent high school graduate, had left the Elephas discotheque in Bayside, Queens, and were sitting in Lupo's parked car at about 3:00 a.m. when three gunshots blasted through the vehicle.
-Lupo was wounded in the right forearm, while Placido was shot in the right temple, shoulder, and back of the neck; both victims survived their injuries.
+Lupo was wounded in the right forearm, while Placido was shot in the right temple, shoulder and back of the neck; both victims survived their injuries.
 Lupo told police they had been discussing the Son of Sam case only moments before the shooting.
 Neither Lupo nor Placido had seen their attacker, but two witnesses reported a tall, dark-haired man in a leisure suit fleeing from the area; one claimed to see him leave in a car and even supplied a partial license plate number.